 “There was a leak in Payne Whitney,” Marissa Caan ’13 said.
 “I just wanted to work out.
 It really put a damper on my day.”

 Even some of Yale’s newest facilities were deluged on Tuesday.
 Despite a renovation completed a little over a year ago, the basement of Jonathan Edwards College sustained considerable water damage.
+As suggested by water restoration companies, taking immediate action is a must.
 The area near the art gallery was flooded, and the library and suites in entryway L also saw leaks.

 Ian Hobbs, the facilities manager for Jonathan Edwards, could not be reached for comment Tuesday.